A Guide to Pairing Your Windows and Blinds

 If you’re searching for the ideal set of blinds for your windows, contact Paul James Blinds today.
 We are the premier blind and curtain specialists of the Colchester, Sudbury, Colchester, Braintree and Bury St Edmunds areas.

-With over 35 years of experience in the field, we are perfectly suited to provide you with professional advice on how to pair a fresh set of blinds with your windows, balancing aesthetic and practical uses expertly.
+With over 35 years of experience in the field, we are perfectly suited to provide you with professional advice on pairing your windows and blinds, balancing aesthetic and practical uses expertly.
 We use only the best brands in the industry to provide top quality and reliable products at a competitive price.
 For a free no obligation survey of your home, contact our friendly team.